InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 ### 🛠 **To import OctopusKit into a new or existing project**:

-1. Your storyboard should have an `SKView` whose controller is or inherits from `OctopusSceneController`.
+1. Your storyboard should have an `SKView` whose controller is or inherits from `OctopusViewController`.

 2. Your `AppDelegate` class must inherit from `OctopusAppDelegate`.
 It needs to implement (override) only one method: `applicationWillLaunchOctopusKit()`, where it must initialize the shared `OctopusKit` singleton instance by calling: